andyroiiid/voxel-game-binaries/README.md

 TODO: RenderDoc

-TODO: chunk system: migrating from manually update to timestamp-based update
+TODO: chunk system: thread-safety; migrating from manually triggered update to timestamp-based update

 [The physics engine is slightly modified from version 3](#physics).
 It will push players out if they are stuck in a newly generated block.
 Correctly resolving such conflicts is complicated, however.